EAnthonycarranza/e-commerce-backend/README.md

 3. Set up the database:

-    - Rename the 'env.EXAMPLE' to '.env' and add your MySQL database credentials:
+    - Rename 'env.EXAMPLE' to '.env' and add your MySQL database credentials:

         DB_NAME=ecommerce_db